Boil Them Cabbage Down

-"Boil Them Cabbage Down" (also "Bile 'Em Cabbage Down") is an American folk song.
+"Boil Them Cabbage Down" (Roud 4211, also "Bile 'Em Cabbage Down") is an American folk song.

-Hoecakes are small cornmeal cakes that were baked over a fire on the blade of a hoe.
+Hoecakes are small cornmeal cakes that were cooked on a type of iron pan called a hoe.
 A breakfast of hoecakes and cabbage soup testifies to the humble origins of this song.
 According to Alan Lomax, musicologist and folklorist formerly of the Library of Congress, this tune was originally associated with African slaves brought from Niger.